- Getting Started

 Through participation in this webinar series, participants will learn to use a mobile device effectively in therapy sessions.
 The participant will learn strategies for choose appropriate apps for a variety of therapeutic goals addressing receptive/expressive language delay, articulation disorders and AAC users.
 Participants will also understand the sequence of cognitive and language development and the importance of understanding these sequences when using mobile devices.

-All participants wishing to receive CEUs are required to complete 10 of the 12 offered courses listed below by June 30, 2013 to receive 1.0 CEUs total (Intermediate level, Professional area).
+All participants wishing to receive CEUs are required to complete 10 of the 12 offered courses listed below to receive 1.0 CEUs total (Intermediate level, Professional area).

 At the completion of this webinar series you will be able to: